MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-admin-console/deployr-admin-console-about.md

 ## How to Access the Administration Console

 >You cannot log in to DeployR from multiple accounts using a single brand of browser program.
 To use two or more accounts concurrently, you'll need to log in to each one in a separate brand of browser.
-For example, to log in to the DeployR Administration Console with admin account and into the API Explorer tool with another user account, you could open one in Google Chrome™ and the other in Mozilla® Firefox®.

 **To access and log in to the Administration Console after installation:**